Hanomuri/CharacterMatch/README.md

-# where-is-my-recycling-point
+# CharacterMatch
-Do you want to know where is the near recycling points?
+Do you want to know what are your wonderful qualities?
 This is the app for you.